 Once the feature hits your country, everything will work as usual.
 Yet, your followers can’t see the number of likes on your posts.
-When they click on the post, they get a list of people who liked.
+When they click on the post, they get a list of people who liked it.
 In order to know the number of likes, they have to finish counting the list.

-It’s no more a secret that social media causes a dent on the mental health of young people and teens.
+It’s no more a secret that social media causes a dent in the mental health of young people and teens.
 The social comparison makes them depressed.
 On Instagram, it isn’t a herculean task to find a plethora of people who outperform us in appearance.

 Many teens report feeling pressure to always show their best versions (15%), overloaded with information (10%), overwhelmed (9%), or the possess “fear of missing out” (9%).
 It all going to the graveyard once Instagram globally hides the number of likes.

 The company under the Facebook umbrella hasn’t publicized anything about hiding the number of comments.
 As the existing currency of digital marketing (likes) goes numb, the number of comments may become the new ‘likes’.
-The popularity of influencers may be judged with the number of comments they get under each post.
+The popularity of influencers may be judged by the number of comments they get under each post.